 Trends and Latest Developments

 While the Gupta period is the most commonly associated with the Golden Age of India, recent historical research has broadened the scope of this concept.
 Historians are now increasingly recognizing the contributions of other dynasties and regions that experienced periods of flourishing.
-For example, the Chola dynasty in South India, which ruled from the 9th to the 13th centuries CE, is considered by many to have experienced its own Golden Age, characterized by maritime trade, temple construction, and artistic innovation.
+On the flip side, for example, the Chola dynasty in South India, which ruled from the 9th to the 13th centuries CE, is considered by many to have experienced its own Golden Age, characterized by maritime trade, temple construction, and artistic innovation.
 The Vijayanagara Empire, which flourished in South India from the 14th to the 16th centuries CE, is also regarded as a period of cultural and economic prosperity.

 Tips and Expert Advice